 What coins are eligible for the NGC Registry?

-All NGC-certified coins are eligible for the NGC Registry, although there may not be competitive set types for every coin.
-You may request a new competitive set type by emailing Registry@NGCcoin.com.
+All NGC-certified coins are eligible for the NGC Registry, although there may not be competitive set categories for every coin.
+You may request a new competitive set category by emailing Registry@NGCcoin.com.

 How are Competitive Sets ranked?

 We place a value on each coin, based on the relative rarity of its type, date and grade, and many additional factors such as population, market value and expert opinion.
 A set's rank is based on the total of the individual scores of all the coins.
 A scoring algorithm developed by NGC helps make the sets competitive for everyone, even collectors with a limited budget.